HEED Award Diversity Champion

 For the sixth-consecutive year, Lehigh received the Higher Education Excellence in Diversity (HEED) Award, given by Insight Into Diversity magazine to colleges and universities that demonstrate an outstanding commitment to diversity and inclusion.

-For the first time, Lehigh was also named a Diversity Champion, an honor given to a select few institutions across the country that set the standard for campus communities striving for diversity and inclusion, according to Insight into Diversity.
+For the first time, Lehigh was also named a Diversity Champion, an honor given to a select few institutions across the country that set the standard for campus communities striving for diversity and inclusion, according to Insight Into Diversity.
 Lehigh is one of 18 Diversity Champions this year.

 Don Outing